 - USS Whipple (FF-1062)

-You still might have been exposed to asbestos even if you don’t see your ship listed above.
-Almost every Navy ship made before the early 1980s contained asbestos-based products.
+You might have been exposed to asbestos even if you don’t see your ship listed above.
+Nearly all U.S. Navy ships made before the early 1980s used asbestos-based products.

 Who Was at Risk of Asbestos on Frigates?